pan4ratte/open-tiles/CONTRIBUTING.md

-node test/page.test.js         # the loading screen and the page context menu node test/hig.test.js          # the guards from the interface audit node test/release.test.js      # the version, the changelog, the workflow
+node test/page.test.js         # the loading screen and the page context menu node test/hig.test.js          # the guards from the interface audit node test/release.test.js      # the version, the changelog, the workflow node test/docs.test.js         # the READMEs against the interface they describe
 ```

 Everything guarded here is something that fails *quietly* — a permission request